Copenhagen didn't just legalize us first — it forgot there was ever a reason not to.

 Taxis and ride-hails: Dantaxi and Bolt are the standard options, both entirely safe and unremarkable.
 Danish taxi culture is professional and regulated — drivers won't comment on your relationship, and same-sex couples can be affectionate without concern.
 Late-night rides from Studiestræde or Kødbyen are routine.

-Beaches and public spaces: The havnebade — Copenhagen's harbor baths — are genuinely queer-friendly summer spots with no dress code and a refreshingly body-positive vibe.
+Beaches and public spaces: The havnebade — Copenhagen's harbor baths — are genuinely welcoming summer spots with no dress code and a refreshingly body-positive vibe.
 Islands Brygge Havnebad is a favorite.
 Parks like Frederiksberg Have and Kongens Have are completely comfortable for same-sex couples.
 You'll see it happening around you.

 Late night: The Studiestræde and Rådhuspladsen area is well-lit and populated until very late.
 Standard urban awareness around Nørreport Station on weekend nights is sensible — it's a busy transit hub where alcohol-related incidents occasionally happen, regardless of orientation — but nobody's going to tell you Copenhagen requires any particular vigilance as a queer traveler.
 Walk home, take a taxi, use common sense.